-Please refer to the conventions for FHS examinations for detail of compulsory papers.
+Please refer to the conventions for FHS examinations for the papers to be taken, available on Canvas towards the end of Michaelmas Term.

-Date Year of Course Event Michaelmas Term 1 Deadline for exam entry.
-Monday 9 th Week Trinity Term 1 Provisional start date of Prelims examinations.
-Monday 6 th Week Trinity Term (EANES students) 2 Deadline for applications for approval of Field of Concentration.
-Please note : for Classics and OS students , the deadline will be Monday 6 th Week of Trinity Term of Year 3 Monday 0 th Week Hilary Term 3 Deadline for applications for approval of dissertation titles or Egyptian Art and Architecture.
-Friday 4 th Week Michaelmas Term 3 Deadline for exam entry.
-12 noon Friday 10 th Week Hilary Term 3 Deadline for submission of dissertation.
-10am Monday 1 st Week Trinity Term 3 Essay titles for Literary and Historical Topics including Prepared Translation from First Language released by the Faculty Office.
-12 noon Monday 2 nd Week Trinity Term 3 Deadline for submission of Literary and Historical Topics including Prepared Translation from First Language at the Examination Schools.
-10am Monday 3 rd Week Trinity Term 3 Essay titles for Literary and Historical Topics including Prepared Translation from Second Language released by the Faculty Office.
+Date Year of Course Event

+Michaelmas Term 1 Deadline for exam entry.

+Monday 9 th Week Trinity Term 1 Provisional start date of Prelims

+examinations.

+Monday 6 th Week Trinity Term 2 Deadline for applications for

+(EANES students) approval of Field of Concentration.

+Please note: for Classics and

+OS students, the deadline will

+be Monday 6 th Week of Trinity

+Term of Year 3

+Monday 0 th Week Hilary Term 3 Deadline for applications for

+approval of dissertation titles or

+Egyptian Art and Architecture.

+Friday 4 th Week Michaelmas 3 Deadline for exam entry.

+Term

+12 noon Friday 10 th Week 3 Deadline for submission of

+Hilary Term dissertation.

+10am Monday 1 st Week Trinity 3 Essay titles for Literary and

+Term Historical Topics including

+Prepared Translation from First

+Language released by the Faculty

+Office.

+12 noon Monday 2 nd Week 3 Deadline for submission of Literary

+Trinity Term and Historical Topics including

+Prepared Translation from First

+Language at the Examination

+Schools.

+10am Monday 3 rd Week Trinity 3 Essay titles for Literary and

+Term Historical Topics including

+Prepared Translation from Second

+Language released by the Faculty

+Office.

+12 noon Monday 4 th Week 3 Deadline for submission of Literary

+Trinity Term and Historical Topics including

+Prepared Translation from Second

+Language at the Examination

+Schools.

-12 noon Monday 4 th Week 3 Deadline for submission of Literary Trinity Term and Historical Topics including Prepared Translation from Second Language at the Examination Schools.
-Monday 7 th Week Trinity Term 3 Provisional start date of FHS examinations.
+Monday 7 th Week Trinity Term 3 Provisional start date of FHS

+examinations.